zdanek/maverick/README.md

 ### How does it work?
 At the heart of Maverick is the tried and tested Configuration Management system Puppet.
 Puppet is a system that abstracts the configuration of a system into declarative code, and is widely used in complex computing environments to automate computer configuration in a secure, repeatable manner that reduces risk and increases reliability.
 Maverick can be used to create and install companion systems, but can also be used to update an existing system.
 Maverick can be re-run any number of times and will only make changes where necessary to bring the system into the configured state.

-The declarative code are called manifests and are arranged in modules.
+The declarative code files are called manifests and are arranged in modules.
 They effectively form building blocks that can be put together to create system blueprints.
 Each module and manifest can have parameters applied through configuration files that adapt the way the declarative code is applied.
 This makes a very flexible and efficient method of describing and building systems.

 ### Hardware support
 Maverick is designed to be cross platform and hardware agnostic.
 Initially it is being developed and tested on the following platforms: